Understanding Network Infrastructure Design

 Network topology refers to the physical or logical layout of a network infrastructure.
 The choice of network topology has a significant impact on the network’s performance, reliability, and ease of management.
 There are several types of network topologies, including:

-See also Troubleshooting Network Infrastructure Issues: A Step-by-Step Guide
+See also The Ultimate Network Infrastructure Security Guide

 1. Star Topology: In a star topology, all network devices are connected to a central switch or hub.
 This design offers simplicity, ease of troubleshooting, and scalability, as devices can be easily added or removed.
 However, it relies heavily on the central hub, making it a single point of failure.